Kauai: The Food that Keeps Me Coming Back

 When I’m home, I’m craving these foods, and the places that are uniquely Kauai.
 That means fresh fruits, savory meals full of rice and meat, cold Poke of all different flavors and types, and desserts which are so good you take pictures of them and ask friends to try to recreate them when you get home.
 (Is that something only I do?)

 Before I run down the places that I’ll keep coming back to a note: Many, many places closed or had reduced hours due to the holidays.
-Call whenever you’re driving a good distance to make sure they’re still open.
+Call or check instagram for hours whenever you’re driving a good distance to make sure they’re still open.
+Have a backup in mind, especially with kids.

 North Shore